Vietnam.vn - Nền tảng quảng bá Việt Nam

 High-level meeting of the 55th session of the UN Human Rights Council in Geneva.
 (Source: Getty Images)

-The determination not to fail in the face of ongoing human rights violations globally requires the joint efforts of all nations and the Human Rights Council is part of this great process.
+The determination not to fail in addressing ongoing human rights violations globally requires the joint efforts of all nations, and the Human Rights Council is part of this larger process.

-In the context of the world still witnessing many crises happening at the same time, the top priority issues that need to be focused on are: (i) ensuring the full enjoyment of economic, social and cultural rights, including the right to development; (ii) protecting vulnerable groups; (iii) calling on countries to practice mutual respect and understanding, promote tolerance, inclusiveness, solidarity and respect for diversity, dialogue and cooperation to ensure all human rights for all as stated in Resolution 52/19 chaired by Vietnam calling on countries to promote mutual respect and understanding, tolerance, inclusiveness, unity and respect for differences, dialogue, cooperation and international solidarity in promoting and protecting human rights.
+In the context of a world still witnessing multiple crises simultaneously, the top priority issues that need to be focused on are: (i) ensuring the full enjoyment of economic, social and cultural rights, including the right to development; (ii) protecting vulnerable groups; (iii) calling on countries to practice mutual respect and understanding, promote tolerance, inclusiveness, solidarity and respect for diversity, dialogue and cooperation to ensure all human rights for all, as stated in Resolution 52/19 chaired by Vietnam, which calls on countries to promote mutual respect and understanding, tolerance, inclusiveness, unity and respect for differences, dialogue, cooperation and international solidarity in promoting and protecting human rights.

-As a member of the UN Human Rights Council and the main sponsor of the above Resolution, the representative of Vietnam affirmed that it has and will continue to cooperate with all member states to promote that task.
-Later this year, Vietnam, together with Bangladesh and the Philippines, will submit a draft annual resolution on the promotion and protection of human rights in the context of climate change at the 56th Session.
+As a member of the UN Human Rights Council and the principal sponsor of the aforementioned Resolution, the Vietnamese representative affirmed that it has and will continue to cooperate with all member states to promote this mission.
+Later this year, Vietnam, along with Bangladesh and the Philippines, will submit a draft annual resolution on promoting and protecting human rights in the context of climate change at the 56th Session.

-Promoting dialogue, seeking comprehensive common solutions, responding to the interests of developing countries on climate change, promoting gender equality, protecting the rights of vulnerable groups, providing humanitarian assistance to people in conflict, addressing the root causes of discrimination, racism and the consequences of colonialism are contemporary issues that require the common will, common interests and joint efforts of all countries.
+Promoting dialogue, seeking comprehensive common solutions that meet the interests of developing countries on climate change, fostering gender equality, protecting the rights of vulnerable groups, providing humanitarian assistance to people in conflict, and addressing the root causes of discrimination, racism, and the consequences of colonialism are contemporary issues that require the shared will, interests, and joint efforts of all nations.

 Source